 How Often Should You Review Your Employees?

-If you only review your employees annually, your employees may become unsure about their performance in the office.
-Yearly reviews can be either be too broad or too specific.
-For example, you might bring up an incident that the happened 6 months ago.
+If you only review your employees annually, your employees may become anxious about their performance in the office.
+Annual reviews can either be too broad or too specific.
+For example, you might bring up an incident that happened 6 months ago.
 The employee may feel like they were left in the dark and blindsided because this situation happened months ago, and they did not realize that management was upset.

 Employees often respond defensively rather than receptively when they are only reviewed every year.
-There needs to be healthy communication.
-It is also a challenge for management to coach effectively if the incident occurred way in the past.
+It is also a challenge for management to coach effectively if the incident occurred too far in the past.
 You ultimately want your employees to respond with positivity and learn from these reviews.
+There isn’t a time to fight over situations that are water under the bridge at this point in time.

-With frequency and reaction in mind, now it’s time to create a review plan.
+With frequency and reaction in mind, now it’s time to think about how often you want to perform your reviews.
 The frequency of your reviews depends on a few factors.
-First of all, you want to think about how often salary and bonuses will be discussed.
+First, you want to think about how often salary and bonuses will be discussed.
 You also need to look at how long it takes employees to show signs of growth and change.
 This may depend on each individual person, so you may consider having different review schedules for each employee depending on the size of your company.
+Perhaps you would rather do monthly check-ins to ensure your employee’s happiness.
+It’s also a possibility that you’d rather perform quarterly reviews because that works better for your team.
+It all depends on your company size and what works best for your employees.